codebyshennan/tamkeen-data/docs/1-frontend/html-css/layout.md

 | space-around  | Items will have space before, between, and after them                 |
 | space-evenly  | Items will have equal space around them                               |

 To get truly centered content, we need to align the items to the center vertically as well as horizontally.
 To do this we can use the `align-items` property, just be aware that you need to specify a `height` to the "flex-container", or this may not work correctly.
-This property will align the content vertically to the container.&#x20;
+This property will align the content vertically to the container.

 ```css
 .circle {